 Before leaving Rantepao, we rode to a couple of nearby cliff sites, finding piles of skulls at the mouths of deep caves.
 The wreckage of fallen coffins was strewn around them.
 At Londa, a few meters up the cliff face from the burial site, was a shelf crammed with wooden tau tau, effigies of the deceased.
 From their crudely carved faces, painted eyes stared blankly across the rice paddies below, somewhat eerie embodiments of the special bond between the living and the dead of Tana Toraja.

 The launching point for attending a funeral in Tana Toraja is Rantepao, (8hr by bus from Makassar), where you'll find plenty of knowledgeable guides to escort you to a funeral.
-Explore more of Indonesia with the Rough Guide to Southeast Asia on a Budget.
-Book hostels for your trip, and don't forget to purchase travel insurance before you go.
+Explore more of Indonesia with the

 Top image © Rigamondis/Shutterstock